 If you want to experience the Robot Restaurant show in Tokyo at a discounted price, then you’re in the right place.
 In fact, we’ve only listed legitimate travel agencies to buy your robot restaurant tickets from.

 Let’s jump right in!

-The walk-in rate for the Robot Restaurant show in Tokyo is ¥8,000 per person (or US$72), but you could get huge discounts by booking online.
+The price at the door for the Robot Restaurant show is ¥8,000 per person (or US$74), but you could get up to 38% discount when you purchase online.
 Then add food and drinks for an additional ¥1,000-¥1,500.

 Do you have to eat at Robot Restaurant?

 NO. You don’t have to eat inside.
 Robot Restaurant isn’t really a restaurant nor a place where robots serve you food.
 You don’t need to buy a drink either but it certainly adds to the experience!